 \subsection{Semiclassical approximation to the density of states}

-A semiclassical approximation to the density of states of the quantum Dicke Hamiltonian can be obtained using the Weyl's law~\cite{Ozorio1988Book,Gutzwiller1990Book,Bastarrachea2014PRAa}.
+The singularities in the energy spectrum of the quantum Dicke model can be unveiled by a semiclassical approximation to its density of states, which can be obtained using Weyl's law~\cite{Ozorio1988Book,Gutzwiller1990Book,Bastarrachea2014PRAa}.
 The density of states of a quantum system with $d$ energy levels $E_{k}$ is defined as the ratio between the number of levels contained in an energy interval,

 where $\delta$ is the Dirac delta function.
 Generally, the density of states can be divided into two terms, $\rho(E)=\nu(E)+\nu_{\text{f}}(E)$, where $\nu(E)$ represents a smooth function and $\nu_{\text{f}}(E)$ a fluctuating term~\cite{Wimberger2014Book}.
 The density of states in terms of the classical energy shell $\epsilon=E/j$ is defined as